LiaPlayground/e-Learning-2019/README.md

 In the previous sections we had presented syntactic extensions to Markdown.
 But the Internet is full libraries and possibilities that a might be necessary for a particular course or topic.
-In contrast to many other Markdown-interpreters LiaScript allows to integrate JavaScript, HTML, and CSS directly wthin the document.
-Additionally, it has support for a Macro-notation that allows to automate and thus simplify repetitive and tedious tasks.
+In contrast to many other Markdown-interpreters LiaScript allows integrating JavaScript, HTML, and CSS directly within the document.
+Additionally, it has support for a Macro-notation that allows automating and thus simplify repetitive and tedious tasks.

 ![www](https://media.giphy.com/media/RxR1KghIie2iI/giphy.gif)<!-- width="100%"-->